DivineTheAnalyst/terraform_files/README.md

 # Terraform Files Repository

-Welcome to the **Kavetec Terraform Files** repository!
+Welcome to my **Terraform Files** repository!
 This repository contains Terraform configurations for various AWS resources, structured for ease of use and modularity.

 ## 📌 Repository Overview
 This repository includes Terraform scripts to automate the provisioning of AWS infrastructure.
 The configurations are grouped into different directories based on their purpose.